 Evans is a Guggenheim Fellow and a recipient of an Anonymous Was a Woman award.
 Her work is in major museum collections including the Chicago Art Institute, Museum of Modern Art, N.Y., San Francisco Museum of Modern Art, Whitney Museum of American Art, Corcoran Gallery of Art, and many other museum collections.

-Fractured: North Dakota’s Oil Boom, a collaborative exhibition with writer Elizabeth Farnsworth, is currently at The Field Museum of Natural History until January 20, 2014.
+Fractured: North Dakota’s Oil Boom, a collaborative exhibition with writer Elizabeth Farnsworth, previously at The Field Museum is now at the North Dakota Museum of Art in Grand Forks until October5, 2014.